Which Stove Industry? Chinese, South American or European?

 My Charnwood stove, on the other hand, behaved as one would expect – like the finely-tuned piece of engineering it is.
 More flame required?
 I pulled the air control mechanism out.
 Less required?
 I pushed it in – it really was as simple as that.

 I attempted an over-night burn test.
 This test was (and may still be) one of the qualifying factors for CE rating (Conformitee European).
 A stove should be capable of burning (slumber mode) over-night (10 hours) with wood as the fuel.
 Again, the Charnwood stove was easy to test.
 I stoked up my fire just before bed time, put 3 pieces of wood on (Blue Gum), pushed the air-flow control completely in (which automatically engages an over-night ‘slumber mode’) and went to bed (9.30- 10.00pm).
 In the morning, I viewed my stove (circa 7.00am) and could see large lumps of ‘charcoal’ in the grate.
 I opened the ‘quattro-flow’ air-vent to full and went to boil the kettle.
-When I returned, flames were leaping from the charcoal pieces!
-I attempted similar tests on my Chinese product but could never quite achieve the same result.
-My best attempt (that I monitored by chance due to an early morning trip to the kitchen at around 3 am) resulted in some glowing embers still visible after approx 5-6 hours.
-Not bad, but not up to the same standard as the European product.

 In a similar test, I ‘dabbled’ with anthracite.
-A word of advice, I am informed that the quality of anthracite for sale here is not fabulous.
-Apparently, the good stuff is exported.
+Just a word of advice: I’ve been told the anthracite sold here isn’t great in terms of quality.
+It seems they export the higher-quality anthracite.
 Either way, I tried both stoves with the fuel.
 The Charnwood has a ‘converting’ grate which means that you can set the grate to be more ‘open’ for burning fossil fuels such as anthracite.
 The grate did it’s job after I had established a good fire with wood.
 My Chinese product also managed to burn the anthracite but I found the need to supplement with wood during the evening to keep the anthracite burning.
 To be frank, I prefer wood as a fuel anyway but if anthracite is your preferred fuel, then the Charnwood performs better in my opinion.
 I have, in fact, met persons who have purchased the Charnwood for the sole purpose of burning anthracite.
-The Charnwood riddle/converting grate also does quite a nice job.
-However, it is inevitable that anthracite pieces get stuck in the riddle mechanism inhibiting the ability to fully move the grate at will.
-This is just ‘one of those things’ when burning anthracite.
-It is also important to note that your ashpan needs emptying much more often when burning anthracite as it deposits ash quickly.
-I found that I would need to empty at least twice in a 24hr period.
-With wood it is once every couple of days or so.

 Another qualifying requirement for CE rating is either a ‘heat-resistant’ handle or a ‘glove’.
 My Chinese product had neither but I developed the ancient martial-art of ‘speed touching’ my door handle to prevent any serious burns!
 My Charnwood product has a handle that I can hold at any time during the burn process without leaving my finger tips behind.